-- 3.16 All courses leading to a Taught Master's Degree or Integrated Taught Master's Degree contain a Major Project module. - 3.17 The inclusion of a Major Project module in courses leading to an undergraduate award (usually the honours degree), either as a compulsory or optional module, is at the discretion of Faculties and as stipulated on the CSF. - 3.18 The learning for a Major Project module is mainly student managed rather than tutor led (see Regulation 6.5 below).
+- 3.17 Ruskin Modules, by their very nature, transcend disciplinary, and therefore ARU Faculty, boundaries.
+Consequently, Ruskin Modules are developed for all students and are not designed with specific courses in mind.
+Likewise, Schools cannot restrict the portfolio or range of Ruskin Modules to which students on any particular course have access. - 3.18 All courses leading to the awards of an Honours Degree, a Taught Master's Degree or Integrated Taught Master's Degree contain a Major Project module. - 3.19 The learning for a Major Project module is mainly student managed rather than tutor led (see Regulation 6.5 below).
 The minimum and maximum credit volumes for a Major Project module are 30 and 60 credits respectively.
-The structure of each course ensures that the Major Project module is delivered: - in the final teaching period (Trimester) of any course leading to the award of a Taught Master's Degree or, if taught over a double period, completed in the final teaching period of the course (in accordance with Regulation 3.4 above); - in the final year of any course leading to the award of an Honours Degree. - 3.19 English language modules are available as optional modules within relevant courses, as identified by Faculties, where the need arises from the recruitment and admissions policy (see Regulation 3.5 (a) above). - 3.20 Modern foreign language modules are available as optional modules within relevant courses, as identified by Faculties, for students who wish to study a modern foreign language (see Regulation 3.5 (a) above). - 3.21 Students have the opportunity to study abroad either: - for one teaching period at an approved Associate College or; - for up to two teaching periods at an approved Associate College offering franchised delivery of the course for which they are registered.
+The structure of each course ensures that the Major Project module is delivered: - in the final teaching period (Trimester) of any course leading to the award of a Taught Master's Degree or, if taught over a double period, completed in the final teaching period of the course (in accordance with Regulation 3.4 above); - in the final year of any course leading to the award of an Honours Degree. - 3.20 English language modules are available as optional modules within relevant courses, as identified by Faculties, where the need arises from the recruitment and admissions policy (see Regulation 3.5 (a) above). - 3.21 Modern foreign language modules are available as optional modules within relevant courses, as identified by Faculties, for students who wish to study a modern foreign language (see Regulation 3.5 (a) above). - 3.22 Students have the opportunity to study abroad either: - for one teaching period at an approved Associate College or; - for up to two teaching periods at an approved Associate College offering franchised delivery of the course for which they are registered.